African Elephant

 Elephants reach a height of 13 feet (3.96 meters), which is almost the length of an average small car.
 To imagine it, you just have to turn it 90 degrees in your mind.
 There is only one animal larger than the elephant: the giraffe.
 It grows 18.7 feet (5-6 meters) tall.

-The Elephant Trunk
+Trunk

-Elephants have tusks and molar teeth.
-The tusks have developed from incisors and are also called ivory.
-Even though it is strictly prohibited, elephants are still hunted down by poachers because of the ivory.
 The elephant needs its molar teeth to grind plant food.
 They have five sets of molars – six sets if you also count milk teeth.
 While our third set consists of false teeth, elephants still can go on munching happily.

+Is It True That Elephants Are "Thick Skinned"?
 Elephants are often called thick-skinned animals.
 Their skin is indeed thicker than ours.
 Ours is only a few millimeters thick, while the elephant’s skin measures about 0.8 inches (2 cm).
 If we call another person “thick-skinned”, we usually talk about someone who is not very sensitive.
 Yet, this does not apply to elephants.
 Elephants have very sensitive skin and can even get a sunburn.

 Behavior

-Why Do Elephants Bath in Mud?
+Why Do They Bath in Mud?

 The mud protects the elephants from sunburns and the heat.